NanLi-1217/Cocoa-Commodity-Volatility-Forecasting/README.md

 ## 📊 Key Business Insights & Results

 ### 1. Climate-Driven Forecasting (ARIMAX vs. ARIMA)
-The ARIMAX model significantly outperformed the baseline univariate ARIMA model by incorporating significant weather variables, such as precipitation and temperature.
-* **Model Fit:** The ARIMAX model improved the AIC dramatically (by over 12,500 units), indicating a much stronger explanation of price dynamics.
-* **Responsiveness:** As shown below, ARIMAX tracks actual price peaks more closely, capturing the responsiveness to climate conditions that traditional ARIMA misses.
+Proved that external climate factors (e.g., lagged precipitation and temperature) act as leading indicators for cocoa price shocks.
+By incorporating these exogenous variables, the ARIMAX model improved the AIC by over 12,500 units compared to the univariate baseline, successfully capturing price spikes that traditional models missed.
+This provides actionable signals for proactive commodity procurement.
 ![ARIMAX vs ARIMA](images/arimax_forecast.png)

 ### 2. Market Risk & Volatility (GARCH)
-A GARCH(1,1) model was fitted to daily log returns to understand market volatility and conditional variance.
-The results demonstrated strong volatility persistence ($\alpha + \beta = 0.96$), indicating long memory in variance shocks—a crucial metric for options pricing and risk hedging in commodities.
+Fitted a GARCH(1,1) model to quantify conditional variance, revealing a strong volatility persistence ($\alpha + \beta = 0.96$).
+This confirms a "long memory" in market shocks, providing a critical quantitative foundation for options pricing and risk hedging strategies in highly volatile commodity markets.

 ![GARCH Volatility](images/garch_volatility.png)